DataManager-Go/DMM---DataManagerMount/README.md

 Mount your datamanager files into your filesystem.

 # Prerequisites
-1. A linux kernel with FUSE support
+1. A kernel with FUSE support
 2. A compiled [binary](https://github.com/DataManager-Go/DMM---DataManagerMount/releases).
 3. A vaild config and session.
 You can create one using the [cli client](https://github.com/DataManager-Go/DataManagerCLI)